-"I was invisible until I found my inner splendor," he told me in one of many long, philosophical, reflective e-mails last week.
+"I was invisible until I found my inner splendor," he told me in one of many long, philosophical, reflective e-mails earlier this year.
 "My ability to interpret and alter my throughput of judgments, feelings, memories, plans, facts, perceptions, etc., and imprint them all with what I chose to be and chose to do.

 "What I choose to do is change the course of the future for persons with autism, because I believe in them and I believe, given the right support and environment, they will be a strong force in repairing the world."

-Just last week, U.S. health authorities announced that autism is more common than previously thought.
+U.S. health authorities announced in March that autism is more common than previously thought.
 About 1 in 88 children in the United States have an autism spectrum disorder, according to the report.
 Autism spectrum disorders are developmental conditions associated with impaired social communication and repetitive behaviors or fixated interests.

 Rates appear to be similar in adults.
 England's National Health Service found in 2009 that about 1 in 100 adults are on the autism spectrum.
 People with more severe forms of autism may not be able to live independently or hold complex, social jobs.
 But those considered high-functioning can have a wide range of careers; you may even have a classmate or coworker with high-functioning autism who isn't as vocal about it as Sheppard, or who never got a diagnosis.

-Monday is World Autism Awareness Day, when organizations hold fundraising and awareness events to get the word out.
-Sheppard will be giving a talk at a local mental health facility about assisting people with autism in his idyllic Vancouver Island city of Victoria, British Columbia.
+For World Autism Awareness Day in April, when organizations hold fundraising and awareness events to get the word out, Sheppard gave a talk at a local mental health facility about assisting people with autism in his idyllic Vancouver Island city of Victoria, British Columbia.

 "The stigma environment is huge," Sheppard told me in February over sushi at the University of Victoria's cafeteria.
 "People can learn that you have autism and they can talk to you differently, they can treat you differently; you can feel like you're less than human, your voice doesn't matter."